Klickitat River water or watershed scenery in Washington

 If the Klickitat is off-color, closed for the species you wanted, or too crowded, compare the Yakima for a trout-centered Washington plan, the Deschutes for another Columbia canyon river, or Grande Ronde for a more remote rules-first steelhead context.

-Check WDFW regulations and emergency rule changes before fishing the Klickitat, especially for salmon, steelhead, night closures, anti-snagging rules, and hatchery/wild fish handling.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check WDFW rules and emergency rule changes before fishing the Klickitat, especially for salmon, steelhead, night closures, anti-snagging rules, and hatchery/wild fish handling.

 Lyle and lower river